TaoM1992/msds-computation-for-analytic/README.md

 Professionalism points are entirely at the instructor's discretion.

 Violations of Academic Integrity are unprofessional, thus you'll automatically lose all Professionalism points for any violations of Academic Integrity.

-I try to create an active learning environment in my classroom.
-Attendance is mandatory, you can't participate if you don't attend.
-It is the responsibility of the student to attend all classes.
-If you have to miss class, due to sickness, job interviewing, or other circumstances, please notify your instructor by Slack in advance.
-Supporting documents (e.g., doctor’s notes) may be asked for.

 Tardiness negatively impacts an active learning environment, thus will impact your professionalism grade.